apache/tomee/examples/mp-jsonb-custom-serializer/README.md

 # Running

-Running the example can be done from maven with a simple 'mvn clean install' command run from the 'mp-jsonb-custom-serializer' directory.
+Running the example can be done from maven with a simple 'mvn clean install' command run from the 'jsonb-custom-serializer' directory.

 When run you should see output similar to the following.